 We want to help, if you want to protect yourself against a future Oracle licence compliance audit.
 If Oracle informs you they have discovered a breach of your licensing contract, we can help there too.

 The best scenario is to be vigilant for changes in the licence agreement and your operations.
 We also have experience in providing consultation for companies already under audit.

 Oracle Licence Compliance and Audit is something of a minefield for most customers.

-- Extra cost Oracle Options and Enterprise Manager Management Packs are easy to inadvertently use.
+- Extra cost Oracle Options and Enterprise Manager Management Packs are prone to inadvertent use.
 They are often installed automatically and activated by a couple of key clicks.
 While free to try out, it is a small step to use them in a manner which violates the licence agreement.

 - Oracle product names and options change over time.
-They are renamed or repackaged, in addition to changes in the actual licencing rules.
+They are subject to renaming or repackaging.
+Changes in the actual licencing rules can also occur.

 - For licensing based on the number of users, the incremental growth (or decline) of users will lead to deviation from the licence metrics.